Are you experienced in investing in cryptocurrency? Is it completely new to you? Or maybe you are just intrigued by the prospect of investing?

-However, you may be able to deduct reasonable expenses from the income before adding it to the taxable income.
-But it will be subject to capital gains tax when you dispose of this crypto.
+However, you may be able to deduct reasonable expenses from income before adding it to the taxable income.
+But it will be subject to CGT when you dispose of this crypto.

 According to HMRC, the GBP value of any tokens awarded at the time of receipt will be taxable as miscellaneous income with any reasonable expenses reducing the chargeable amount.